History of Florida: Florida Territory (1822–1845)

 Andrew Jackson served as the first military Governor of Florida.

 Florida Territory became an organized territory of the United States on March 30, 1822.
-The U.S. merged East Florida and West Florida (although the majority of West Florida was annexed to Territory of Orleans and Mississippi Territory), and established a new capital in Tallahassee, conveniently located halfway between the East Florida capital of St. Augustine and the West Florida capital of Pensacola.
+Due to disputes between the British and the Spanish, this new territory had two capitols, one in St. Augustine and one in Pensacola.
+It became necessary, however, to combine these capitols and resolve these disputes.
+In 1841, the U.S. merged East Florida and West Florida (although the majority of West Florida was annexed to Territory of Orleans and Mississippi Territory), and established a new capital in Tallahassee, conveniently located halfway between the East Florida capital of St. Augustine and the West Florida capital of Pensacola.
 The boundaries of Florida's first two counties, Escambia and St. Johns, approximately coincided with the boundaries of West and East Florida respectively.

 The free black and Indigenous slaves, Black Seminoles, living near St. Augustine, fled to Havana, Cuba to avoid coming under US control.
 Some Seminole also abandoned their settlements and moved further south.
 Hundreds of Black Seminoles and fugitive slaves escaped in the early nineteenth century from Cape Florida to The Bahamas, where they settled on Andros Island.